PlumpMath/sally-getting-ready/README.md

 In another way, it may also be useful to any wondering people who meanders untill here, searching for information about France stay.

-Anybody can propose text modification with a pull request but unfortunately must be reviewed prior to text update : this is a git limitation.
+Anybody can propose text modification with a pull request but unfortunately must be reviewed prior to text update : this is a git limitation, sorry for that.

 ## How to use this repository

-Just read text
+Just read text.
+Each file above is a different topic.
+I agree it would be easier to use keyword.

 ## Misc information

 It's very easy to modify and format text here.
 It uses Markdown formatting system.
+If you want to correct a mistake, create a github account (it's free) and correct it online.
+Actually I've thought about using gh-pages with tags, categories and so on but would this humble page be worth of such technical wandering? ~~~